bjcosta/landscaping/README.md

 TODO Not really fleshed this out

+### Water tanks

+### Grey Water usage

+Interesting found a group to contact in the local area, but they have some decent info on greywater use: http://happyearth.com.au/greywater/

 ## Soil

 The type of soil available will have a large impact on the decisions made.
 In all cases soil can be built up and improved with a lot of effort.
 The two extremes are sandy soil and clay soil.
 Both can be improved through the ongoing addition of organic matter to the soil.